prominenceai/deepstream-services-library/docs/overview.md

 ![DSL Pipeline Components](/Images/dsl-pipeline-components.png)

 ## Sources
 [Sources](/docs.api-source.md) are the head components for all DSL [Pipelines](/docs/api-pipeline.md) and [Players](docs/api-player.md).
-Pipelines must have at least one Source and one [Sink](/docs/api-sink.md) to transition to a state of PLAYING.
+Pipelines must have at least one Source (and one [Sink](/docs/api-sink.md)) to transition to a state of `PLAYING`.
 All Pipelines have the ability to multiplex multiple source streams -- using their own built-in Streammuxer -- as long as all Sources are of the same play-type; live vs. non-live.

 There are eleven (11) types of Source components supported, all are currently Video ony.
 Audio-Video and Audo only Sources are currently in development.
 * **App Source** - Allows the application to insert raw samples or buffers into a DSL Pipeline.